atc-project/atomic-threat-coverage/README.md

 ### How it works

-Everything started from Sigma rule.
+Everything starts from Sigma rule and ends up with human-readable wiki-style pages.
 Atomic Threat Coverage parses it and:

 1. Maps Detection Rule to ATT&CK Tactic using `tags` from Sigma rule
 2. Maps Detection Rule to ATT&CK Technique using `tags` from Sigma rule
 3. Maps Detection Rule to Data Needed using `logsource` and `detection` sections from Sigma rule
 4. Maps Detection Rule to Triggering (Atomic Red Team tests) using `tags` from Sigma rule
 5. Maps Logging Policies to Data Needed using existing mapping inside Data Needed
+6. Convert everything into Confluence and Markdown wiki-style pages using jinja templates (`scripts/templates`)
-6. Push all data to local repo and confluence (according to configuration provided in `scripts/config.py`)
+7. Push all pages to local repo and Confluence server (according to configuration provided in `scripts/config.py`)

 ### Under the hood